Concept Mastery Routine (FI)

 Since we have completed these Concept Mastery Routines, each time we read a passage, I ask the students to look for the characteristics and identify the passage as nonfiction or fiction.
 It seems to have greatly increased their understanding of the two.

-abarbour About 7 years ago
+abarbour Over 7 years ago

 Co-construct and instruct Cue-Do-Review Sequence for Reading Comprehension of Fiction and Nonfiction